AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Price_Channels.md

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where Price Channels indicators with with different parameters and settings are added to different plots:
+Here is a sample where Price Channels indicators with different parameters and settings are added to different plots:

 ```
 // create and adjust a Price Channels indicator